International Civil Aviation Organization: Drone regulations and registration

-ICAO is looking at having a singular ledger for drone registration to help law enforcement globally.
-Currently, ICAO is responsible for creating drone regulations across the globe, and it is expected that it will only maintain the registry.
-This activity is seen as a forerunner to global regulations on flying drones under the auspices of the ICAO.
+Under consideration is the establishment of singular ledger for drone registration for the use of law enforcement globally.
+This activity is seen as a forerunner to global regulations on drone aviation under the aegis of the ICAO.

 ICAO currently maintains the 'UAS Regulation Portal' for various countries to list their country's UAS regulations and also review the best practices from across the globe.